Eryngium Planum | Blue Sea Holly

-Sea Holly plants love sunshine and normal or sandy soil, and once established, they are extremely drought resistant.
+Sea Holly plants love sunshine and normal or sandy soil, and once established, they are extremely drought resistant and require little care.
 They make great specimens for low-water gardens.
-Seeds can be started directly outside in the spring after frost has passed.
-If the seeds are started indoors be sure to move the seedlings to their permanent location when they are still small because Eryngium plants have large taproots and won’t transplant well once mature.
+Seeds can be started directly outside by scattering outside in late autumn or can be started indoors, but may require vernalization/ stratification.
+Move seedlings to their permanent location when they are still small because Eryngium have large taproots and won’t transplant well once mature.

 Almost all Eryngium make excellent, long lasting cut flowers.
 Harvest them when the entire flower heads and bracts turn blue so the flowers will keep their beautiful blue color after drying.